-The most common risk factors linked to MERS-CoV include travel to countries in or around the Arabian Peninsula and direct / indirect association with the health care setting.
-Patient-to-patient nosocomial transmission within the 9-12 day incubation period has been described as a risk factor.
+The most common risk factors linked to MERS-CoV include residence in or travel to countries in or around the Arabian Peninsula, a history of contact with dromedary camels, a history of raw camel milk consumption, and direct / indirect association with a health care setting.
+Patient-to-patient nosocomial transmission within the 9- to 12-day incubation period has been described as a risk factor.
 Also, close physical contact (including residence or visiting) with people who provide care for ill patients increases risk of infection.
 Tobacco abuse may be a possible underlying factor.

-Travel Warnings: Per the Centers for Disease Control and Prevention (CDC), travelers should pay attention to their health during and after a trip to the Arabian Peninsula.
-Travelers to the countries in or around the Arabian Peninsula, including Bahrain, Iraq, Iran, Israel / Palestinian territories, Jordan, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia, Yemen, and the United Arab Emirates, should see a physician if any of the symptoms are present during or after travel to these areas.
+The Centers for Disease Control and Prevention (CDC) does not recommend travel changes because of MERS.
+Travelers should pay attention to their health during and after a trip in or around the Arabian Peninsula (including Bahrain, Iraq, Iran, Israel / Palestinian territories, Jordan, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia, Yemen, and the United Arab Emirates) and see a physician if any of the symptoms are present during or after travel to these areas.

 Related topics: severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) (COVID-19)

 B34.2 – Coronavirus infection, unspecified